Nodge/yii-raven-php/README.md

 To manually log exception use `Yii::app()->logException($thrownException);` method.

-See `ERavenPHPUser` class to how to change user attributes.
+See `ERavenPHPUser` class for example how to change user attributes.

 ## License